 Alternatively, a kiln is used to dry out the wood.
 Just imagine an oven, but the size of your typical suburban household.
 Kiln-dried wood takes only 6-8 weeks to complete, with temperature, humidity and airflow fluctuating under a controlled environment.
 The main purpose for kiln-drying is saving time while eradicating pests and mould.
 Despite these benefits, the majority of whiskey makers opt for natural, air-dried lumber.
 Not just for its aforementioned malleability, but reportedly due to the more nuanced flavour it imparts into the whiskey.

 Now that we have cut and dried our wood, the next step is at the cooperage.
-Next week, we dive head first into what is considered one of the oldest crafts in the world.
+In our next segment, we dive head first into what is considered one of the oldest crafts in the world.
 We will be asking what it takes to be a cooper, and what (if any) modernisations have arisen since conception.